Deciding what needs our attention is an important skill in any situation, but particularly so when things are difficult.

 But for us humans, taking the big picture perspective is a skill we need to learn and practice.

 At Elemental Wellbeing it’s this approach that underpins the performance models we use from our partners at Gazing Performance Systems – shifting our gaze from the immediate to a wider perspective, then once we have clarity, we can get back to the task in hand.
+Tools and diagrams often make situations easier to grasp and can bring clarity to our understanding.

 - Pause, and take a step back.
 Jumping into a complex situation is seldom the best approach.